Zip away by hybrid sports car to pick seasonal produce from a Michelin-starred restaurant’s garden before heading back for a cooking class.

-As the electric Porsche Panamera Turbo S Hybrid hugs the curves of the road en route to Versailles from Four Seasons Hotel George V, Paris, the conversation with your travel partner – Chef Simone Zanoni of the Hotel’s Michelin-starred Le George restaurant – lays the foundation for a half-day focused on sustainability.
+As the Porsche Panamera Turbo S Hybrid hugs the curves of the road en route to Versailles from Four Seasons Hotel George V, Paris, the conversation with your travel partner – Chef Simone Zanoni of the Hotel’s Michelin-starred Le George restaurant – lays the foundation for a half-day focused on sustainability.

 Your destination in Versailles is the Domaine de Madame Élisabeth, a stone’s throw from the Palace of Versailles and a gift from Louis XVI to his younger sister.
 Today the Domaine is dedicated to nature, the arts and culture, and it contains agricultural research and training facilities.
 Within its vast green space is Le George’s kitchen garden, spanning nearly 1,800 square metres.
 Fertilized with compost created from the restaurant’s food scraps, the garden supplies an abundance of organic produce for Zanoni’s menu.